featherweight/featherweight.github.io/_content/concept-actor-model.md

 ### Incoming Message Inbox

-An Actor Instance has one or more [1, N) Incoming Message Inboxes.
+An Actor Instance has precisely one Incoming Message Inboxes.
 These in

 ### Job Scheduler